How to jump start and run a successful SEO campaign

 1. Create a Free Report or Product

-Free products can be easily created by releasing your archives and recycling content.
+Free products (freemiums) can be easily created by releasing your archives and recycling content.
 You might bundle together related blog posts and turn them into a special report, or you could work backwards and create the product that will then be turned into several blog posts.
+Read more about how to create a freemium.

 2. Create a Rapid Conversion Landing Page